-We recently completed a pivotal clinical trial and our de novo classification request for BT-001 for the treatment of T2D was recently accepted for substantive review by the FDA.
-The virtual aspects of the trial design included recruitment of participants using email and social media and conducting the study using telemedicine visits.
-In order to obtain de novo classification, we must submit clinical data demonstrating the safety and effectiveness of the product candidate.
+We are currently conducting a virtual clinical trial and plan to seek de novo classification for our BT-001 digital therapeutic application for the treatment of type 2 diabetes.
+The virtual aspects of the trial include recruitment of participants using email and social media and conducting the study using telemedicine visits.
+In order to obtain de novo classification, we must obtain clinical data demonstrating the safety and efficacy of the product candidate.
 Conducting clinical trials is a complex and expensive process, can take many years, and outcomes are inherently uncertain.
-For example, we announced results from our pivotal clinical trial of BT-001 in July 2022, but the FDA will ultimately determine whether these results provide adequate support to grant our de novo classification request.
-We may incur substantial expense for, and devote significant time to, clinical trials but cannot be certain that the trials will ever result in commercial revenue.
+We incur substantial expense for, and devote significant time to, clinical trials but cannot be certain that the trials will ever result in commercial revenue.
 We may experience significant setbacks in clinical trials, even after earlier clinical trials showed promising results, and failure can occur at any time during the clinical development process.
-Any of our products may malfunction or may produce undesirable adverse effects that could cause us, Institutional Review Boards, or IRBs, or regulatory authorities to interrupt, delay or halt clinical trials.
+Any of our products may malfunction or may produce undesirable adverse effects that could cause us, institutional review boards, ("IRBs"), or regulatory authorities to interrupt, delay or halt clinical trials.
 We, IRBs, the FDA, or another regulatory authority may suspend or terminate clinical trials at any time to avoid exposing trial participants to unacceptable health risks.
-In addition, successful results of earlier pilot studies are not necessarily indicative of future clinical trial results, and predecessor pilot study or clinical trial results may not be replicated in subsequent clinical trials.
+Successful results of earlier pilot studies are not necessarily indicative of future clinical trial results, and predecessor pilot study or clinical trial results may not be replicated in subsequent clinical trials.